SidneyAllen/stackmob-win8-starter-js/README.md

   * Metro CSS 0.9.5

 <h3>About the App</h3>
 This is a basic todo app that shows how to initialize the StackMob library.
 Perform Create, Read, Update and Delete on a todo object.

-User creation and authentication is also included.
-Logged in users are designated as the owner of any todo objects created.
-To confirm, go to the Stackmob Data Management Dashboard.
+User creation and authentication is demonstrated.
+To try out, create a user account, login and then create a new todo.
+You will appear as the sm_owner of that todo object in the <a href="https://dashboard.stackmob.com/data/browser">Stackmob Data Management Dashboard</a>.